Diploma in Bakery and Confectionery: Admission 2025, Fees, Syllabus, and Salary

 What is a Diploma in Bakery and Confectionery?

 A Diploma in Bakery and Confectionery offers a hands-on experience in baking skills, confectionery arts, and bakery and patisserie management.
-The curriculum focuses on the basic principles of baking, cake decoration, and pastry art, The Diploma course also focuses on advanced techniques of bread making, chocolate work, and dessert presentation.
-Practical exposure to industry standards, handling of machinery, and business etiquette are some benefits of pursuing a Diploma in Bakery and Confectionery.
+The curriculum focuses on the basic principles of baking, cake decoration, and pastry art.
+The Diploma course also focuses on advanced techniques of bread making, chocolate work, and dessert presentation.
+Practical exposure to industry standards, handling of machinery, and business etiquette are some benefits of pursuing a Diploma course in Bakery and Confectionery.

 Why choose a Diploma in Bakery and Confectionery?